 HOW MANY PICTURES DO YOU NEED FOR A TYPICAL HABS/HAER/HALS PHOTO PROJECT?

-Number of views is always a complex question.
-The answer is as diverse as the historic heritage we document.
-It comes down to significance, budgets, time, access, motivations, lawsuits, insurance, etc. If the building is a little garage in a historic district, a couple-three views may be sufficient.
+Establishing the right number of field views is always a complex question.
+The answer is as diverse as the American heritage we document.
+It comes down to significance, budgets, time, access, motivations, lawsuits, insurance, etc. If the building is a little garage in a historic district, then two views may be sufficient.
 If that garage is the "HP Garage" birthplace of the Silicon Valley, then it would likely warrant more views.
 For example, what about demolition of Heim Bridge in Long Beach, the largest lift-span bridge in the Western United States?
-27 views?
+11 views?
 39 views?
-75?
-Or 111?
+74?
+Or 113?

 HOW MANY DELIVERABLE COPIES ARE PRODUCED FOR A TYPICAL HABS/HAER/HALS SURVEY?